Node.js Buffer Operations: Views, Copies, and Memory Ownership

 return Buffer.from(parent.subarray(0, 10));

 }The Buffer.from(buffer) call copies the bytes exposed by the temporary view.
-Small copies may be backed by Node's internal pool, but the returned Buffer no longer references the large parent backing store.
-This pattern, Buffer.from(buf.subarray(...)), is a common way to create a trimmed copy of a small section of a large buffer.
+Small copies may still use Node’s internal pool, but the returned Buffer no longer references the large parent backing store.
+This pattern is common in Buffer-heavy code -

 Binary Protocol Parsing with Views

-Binary protocols appear wherever wire size, parse cost, or fixed field layout is important.
-A protocol defines a strict layout of data in a sequence of bytes.
-A message might use this layout:
+Binary protocols are common when wire size, parsing cost, or fixed field layout matters.
+A protocol defines how data is arranged inside a sequence of bytes.
+For example, a message might use this layout -

 | Range | Field |